Christina5P/Mindful-Rise/README.md

 ### Design

-<details><summary>Colors, Typography, and Animations</summary>
+<details><summary>Colors, Typography,</summary>
 Colors:
 I chose earthy and neutral tones to enhance a calm and mindful feeling.
 Light colors dominate the site to avoid overwhelming users.

 Typography: